cooper235/beluga-krackhack/README.md

 - **Security & Reliability**: Preventing system exploitation.
 - **Performance & Scalability**: Efficiently handling multiple file uploads.

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contribution Guidelines
 1. Fork the repository and create a feature branch.
 2. Commit your changes with clear messages.
 3. Submit a pull request for review.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact & Support
-For questions, issues, or suggestions, please open an issue in the repository or contact kripakanodia@gmail.com].
+For questions, issues, or suggestions, please open an issue in the repository or contact [your-email@example.com].